Pentagon relation in quantum cluster scattering diagrams: Application to positivity and nonpositivity of QCSDs

 \subsection{Rank 2 examples}

-Let us consider the rank 2 case.
+Let us focus on the rank 2 case.
 As mentioned in Example \ref{ex:psipm2}, all examples with $\d_1\d_2 \leq 4$ in Section \ref{sec:ex1} are positive.
-Let us consider examples with $\d_1\d_2 > 4$, namely, QCSDs of nonaffine infinite type.
+Let us consider examples with $\d_1\d_2 \geq 5$, namely, QCSDs of nonaffine infinite type.
 We use the same conventions and notations in Section \ref{sec:ex1}.

 Let us compute in the lowest approximation, namely, modulo $G^{>2}$.